StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 # About Tasks

-A task represents one or more actions, called [task logs](../tasks/about-task-logs.md)—also referred to as activities—that must be completed within a [case](../cases/about-cases.md).
+A task represents work that must be completed within a [case](../cases/about-cases.md).
+Analysts document their progress by creating [task logs](../tasks/about-task-logs.md)—also referred to as activities—which record the actions taken, observations made, and decisions reached while completing the task.

 * Tasks can be mandatory or optional.
 * Tasks organize into groups to improve structure and management.